madooei/example-package/README.md

 ## Contributing

 Feel free to open issues or pull requests!
 If you want to add a new package or example, just create a new folder in the appropriate directory and include a README.
+(Check [`CONTRIBUTING.md`](CONTRIBUTING.md) for more information.)

 ---